tradecloud/tradecloud-docs-api-v2/order/buyer/issue/indicators.md

 ### Propose when accepted

-Only the parent order line will become a proposal.
+Only the parent order line will get a proposal when the grouped lines are accepted.